 SD-WAN involves applying software-defined networking concepts to your WAN.
 You'll deploy devices that enforce the rules you've designed to push traffic to its destination safely and securely.

 A prepackaged SD-WAN solution might include routers and switches you already own, or you might use virtual equipment.
 Everything within the system runs on software that can handle security, networking functions, and management.

-You'll install this appliance on your network edge to serve branch offices, remote workers, and data centres.
+You'll install this appliance on your network edge to serve branch offices, remote workers, and data centers.

-When IP packets hit your SD-WAN service, they're analysed and classified per your rules.
+When IP packets hit your SD-WAN service, they're analyzed and classified per your rules.
 They're then forwarded along according to the configurations you've set.

 What Makes an SD-WAN Different?

-Plenty of systems help organisations like yours to handle traffic from outsiders and branches.
+Plenty of systems help organizations like yours to handle traffic from outsiders and branches.
 But an SD-WAN is quite different from the solutions you’ve likely used in the past.